ovidiumiron/prototype-web-app/README.md

 ### Scalability and redundancy
 The system can scale up and down by adding or removing web servers, load balancers, message queue servers or database servers.

-### Known Issues
-1. Why is taking about 5 seconds to publish a 5M image?
-2. The access to REST API should be protected.

-### Remaining work:
-- unittest coverage
-- improve the user interface
-- finish implementation write in DB
-- volume tests